isc-projects/kea/doc/sphinx/arm/config.rst

 comments entries in user-context were converted back to JSON comments to keep backward compatibility, but that conversion went away in version 1.7.9.

-The is one side effect, however.
+There is one side effect, however.
 If the configuration uses the old JSON comment, the `config-get` command returns a slightly modified configuration.
 It is not uncommon for a call for `config-set` followed by a `config-get` to receive a slightly different structure.